Home GastronomyMy favorite Italian restaurants in Paris

 50 Rue François Miron, 75004 Paris

-Edit of 12/23/2024: this restaurant is unfortunately permanently closed, but the Fuxia brand still exists
+Update from 23/12/2024: this restaurant has unfortunately closed down permanently, but the Fuxia brand still exists

 _